cjreynol/hs-scheme/README.md

 ## Next steps

 - Expand number of test cases, test more error cases especially.
-- Look at utilizing lexing setup like the V2 tutorial.
 - Remaining language functionality to support lambdas/defines/local evaluation context.
 - Build a REPL.
 - File I/O with Ports.